richardjhong/tokenmaster/README.md

       ```sh
       npx hardhat run scripts/deploy.ts --network localhost
       ```

+5. To run the tests on the smart contract, run the following command while a terminal is pointing to the backend directory:
+    ```sh
+    npx hardhat test
+    ```

-5. Open a terminal window and change into the frontend directory.
+6. Open a terminal window and change into the frontend directory.
 Within here, run the following command:
     ```sh
     npm install
     ```

-6. Within the frontend directory, find the `frontend/constants/index.ts` file.
+7. Within the frontend directory, find the `frontend/constants/index.ts` file.
 Change the contract addresses within NetworkOptions to the deployed addresses within step 4.
     ```js
     export const NetworkOptions = {
       [NetworkName.LOCALHOST]: "ENTER YOUR LOCALHOST CONTRACT ADDRESS HERE",